QGP Physics from Attractor Perturbations: QGP Physics

-The dependence of the multiplicity on both $p_\perp$ and $\phi$ is shown in Fig.~\ref{fig:dN_p_phi}.
+The dependence of the multiplicity on both $p_\perp$ and $\phi$ is shown in \rff{fig:dN_p_phi}.
 In particular, we compare the dependence of the multiplicity distribution on $\phi$ for two different impact parameters $b$.
 The distribution resulting from a central collision ($b=0$) does not depend on $\phi$, as one would expect, due to the isotropy of the system.
-On the other hand, the right panel clearly shows the dependence on the asymuthal angle for a noncentral collision.
-This demonstrates the importance of the contribution from perturbations in both magnitude of particle yields and angular distribution in transverse plane.
+On the other hand, the right panel clearly shows the dependence on the azimuthal angle for a noncentral collision.
+This demonstrates the importance of the contribution from perturbations for both the magnitude of particle yields and of the angular distribution in the transverse plane.